intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 section to be recorded explicitly.
 As such when receiving statement from other organisation these metadata should be extracted.
-If the content of the statement is not sent in plain text, the plain text body field may be empty and the received laision statement is uploaded as attachement.
+If the content of the statement is not sent in plain text, the plain text body field may be empty and the received laision statement is uploaded as an attachment.

-For statement sent from the IETF it is recommended to provide the content in plain text but also provide an attachement following the formating requirements of the receiving organisation if possible.
-If cases where we have a liaison manager, it is the responsiblity of the liaison to check or convert the formating requirements.
+For statement sent from the IETF it is recommended to provide the content in plain text but also provide an attachment following the formatting requirements of the receiving organisation if possible.
+If cases where we have a liaison manager, it is the responsiblity of the liaison to check or convert the formatting requirements.
 It is further recommended to convert received document in proprietary formats into PDF and upload both version as attachments.

-This ensures that our process can comply with all formating requirements from other organisations.
+This ensures that our process can comply with all formatting requirements from other organisations.

 #  Responsibilities when Receiving a Liaison Statement